royriojas/bundly/README.md

 - in `watch mode` the minified version won't be generated even if `-m` is specified.
 It is assumed that watch mode is only used for development so no need for the min file
-- to destroy the cache and start fresh simply execute the command without the `-u` flag.
-Cache is only kept if the next run also uses `-u`
+- to destroy the cache and start fresh simply execute the command with the `--no-use-cache` flag.

 ## Changelog